20 Irresistible Reasons to Fall in Love with Brittany

 Galette

-This buckwheat flour crepe-like creation is delicious.
+This buckwheat-flour crepe-like creation is delicious.
 I had it for supper at my friends’ place.
 We also had it in Renne.
-It is savoury and thin like a crepe and you can put different fillings inside.
-Egg, ham and cheese are one of the fillings and I truly enjoyed gobbling it up.
+It is savoury and thin like a crepe, and you can put different fillings inside.
+Egg, ham, and cheese are some of the fillings, and I truly enjoyed gobbling them up.

 Galette